YuriiDev88/coderstat/README.md

 Click on `CoderStats` in status bar to see a context message to pick up information message or webview to show stats.

+Use command `CoderStat: Reset Stats` to reset statistics.

 ## Features

 1. Data storage of coder actions - deletion, and typing symbols;